krista-koivisto/make-csr-btusb/README.md

 ### Do it manually instead

-Read INSTRUCTIONS.md file for step-by-step instructions on building your own module.
+Read [INSTRUCTIONS.md](INSTRUCTIONS.md) for step-by-step instructions on building your own module.

 # Tested Distributions